nkescobar/nkescobar/README.md

 ## Current Focus

 I’m currently working on various **Full Stack** projects and diving deeper into **architecture patterns** that allow me to scale applications while maintaining a clean codebase.
 I’m always looking for new ways to innovate and push the boundaries of what software can do! 🚀

-## 🎓 Academic Work

-I completed my thesis titled [**Smart Campus Communication System**](https://repositorio.uniajc.edu.co/entities/publication/aa354ad4-be6a-4e17-a0c6-c8466668099e), which focuses on leveraging smartphones as pedagogical tools to enhance communication between teachers and students.
-This project is part of the "Smart Campus" research initiative at Antonio José Camacho University (UNIAJC), specifically under the "Smart People" pillar.

-The system facilitates real-time academic communication by providing services such as chat creation, discussion forums, and the sharing of educational resources.
-It eliminates the need for exchanging personal contact information by using the university’s academic platform, Academusoft, for access.

-- The **REST API** was developed in **Node.js** with **MongoDB** as the database.
-- **Firebase Cloud Messaging** was used for notifications.
-- The mobile app was built using **Android Studio** for Android and **Swift** for iOS.

-This application aligns with the institution’s pedagogical model and offers a reliable, scalable communication tool for the university community.

 ## Let's Connect!